Book one in the Aurora series.

 “It is not something you can walk away from.”

 “I can, I did, and I am not going back.”
 Audley went back to his computer.
 “You can see yourself out.
 Next time you walk through my door in the middle of the night, it better be because you want a beer and a cigarette or I will put a bullet in your ass.”

-“I would ask for a beer, but I do not drink cheap dog piss,” Aesop took the stool directly across the bar from Audley, “and I have never had a taste for cigarettes.”
-He let his elbow rest on the counter, “I am authorized to pay you.”
+Aesop took the stool directly across the bar from Audley.
+“I would ask for a beer, but I do not drink cheap dog piss.
+And, I have never had a taste for cigarettes.”
+He paused and rested his elbow on the counter.
+“I am authorized to pay you.”